yclas/guides/docs/newindex.md

 -  Get discount with recommended hosting plans (# I bought the hosting plan, how do I get my discount?)
 - License not working & Solution
 - Troubleshooting license error of child theme activation

-# Useful articles

-- Bitcoin Integration
-- Website content localization **(?)**
-- Prevent emails from going to the spam folder
-- ~~How to get a free classified site?~~ ( move to how to or delete )
-- How to promote your classified website for free
-- How to do SEO ~~(How to do SEO for classified website)~~
-- Earn money with classifieds
-- Using Yclas as a company directory
-- How to Leverage a Classifieds Website With Local Media
--  Why Is Responsive Web Design So Important? (improve or delete)
-- 3 Ways to Use Google Maps With Classifieds
-- 5 Facebook integration for classifieds
-- Build a forum with Yclas ~~(how to build a forum with OC)~~
-- 5 hacks to prevent scams ~~( 5 facts to NOT get scammed)~~